habanzu/cvrp/README.md

 ## Project status
 The thesis has been submitted at the 19th July of 2022.
 No further work has been done.

+## DVD Version
+If you obtained this code through the DVD version, please refer to the gitlab repository instead.
+Comments have been added, after the dvd has been burned.